 You must be at least 18 years of age to operate any equipment owned by the U.P.
 Steam and Gas Engine Association.

 All animals shall be leased.
 Please pick up after your animal.

 No bare feet on show grounds.

-No alcoholic beverages are permitted in the exhibition areas.
+No alcoholic beverages permitted in the exhibition areas during show hours.